YuanGongND/whisper-at/README.md

 Internally, Whisper-AT freezes all original Whisper parameters, and trains a Time- and Layer-wise Transformer (TL-TR) on top of the Whisper encoder representations for the audio tagging task.

 ** *Not for all models, see the paper for details.*

+To help better understand the pros and cons of this work, we have attached the anonymous reviews and our responses [[here]](https://github.com/YuanGongND/whisper-at/tree/main/review).
+We thank the associate editor and anonymous reviewers' invaluable comments.

 ## Citation
 Please cite our Interspeech 2023 paper if you find this repository useful.